-According to Sexual Health Australia, 14% of women in Australia experience dyspareunia (pain or difficulty during sex) at some point in their life.
-But because many women don’t report their symptoms and don’t seek help, most experts agree that the figure is actually much higher than 14%.
+According to the American Academy of Family Physicians, between 10-20% of women experience dyspareunia (pain or difficulty during sex) at some point in their life.
+Unfortunately, because many women don’t report their symptoms and don’t seek help, many experts agree that the number could be even higher.

 When it comes to dyspareunia, sexual pain disorders, and pelvic pain in general, there can be a range of things at play including both physical and emotional health.
 Not to mention the interesting and totally complex interplay of pain and the nervous system.

-There’s no one-size-fits-all approach to treating this type of pain, but there is one easy thing that most women experiencing dyspareunia can add to their tool kit that can make a big difference.
+There’s no one-size-fits-all approach to treating this type of pain, but there is one easy thing that most women experiencing dyspareunia can add to their tool kit that can make a big difference in smoothing things over.

-Yup, we’re talking about lube.
+Yup, we’re talking about lube to address vaginal dryness.
 It’s not just for porn stars, it’s also for normal, everyday women (and men) just like you, who want sex to be easy, fun, pleasurable and playful.
-I mean, who doesn’t want that?
+But seriously, who doesn’t want that?

 If you haven’t been using lubricant in your repertoire of intimacy yet, why not?!

 One of the biggest causes of pain or discomfort during sex is not enough lubrication.
-Dry vaginal walls cause friction, and friction isn’t fun for anyone.
+Vaginal dryness causes friction, and friction isn’t fun for anyone.

 Let’s get back to basics.
 Your body produces its own natural lubrication when you’re turned on.
 But how wet you get isn’t just about desire.